mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 }
 ```

 This will have performance impacts for the loader, but can also leave the workspace in an inconsistent state.
-For the scanning instrument design the workspace should be initialised all at once, see [#stepscan-construction](StepScan construction), which will ensure the loader creates a workspace in a consistent state.
+For the scanning instrument design the workspace should be initialised all at once, see [StepScan construction](#stepscan-construction), which will ensure the loader creates a workspace in a consistent state.
 While the example above relates to the `Historgram` aspect of the workspace, this is analogous to the information that will be cached in `DetectorInfo`.

 ### Design